 Sweet potatoes are a rich source of fiber, vitamins, minerals, and phytosterol, which promotes a healthy digestive system.

-But sweet potatoes are very high carb, starchy root vegetables, even before adding sugar.
+But sweet potatoes are high carb and starchy, even before adding sugar.

-When you do follow that traditional Thanksgiving sweet potato recipe, you send your blood sugar on a rollercoaster ride that leaves you feeling sluggish and bloated in the hours and days afterward.
+When you follow the traditional Thanksgiving sweet potato recipe, you send your blood sugar on a rollercoaster ride that leaves you feeling sluggish and bloated in the hours and days afterward.